 People thrive on anonymity and the things it enables them to do and say.

 Before there was 8Chan, there was 4Chan.
 Created in the mid-2000’s, the concept seemed innocent enough – a simple, easy-to-use, image-based bulletin board where anyone could post comments and share images anonymously, similar to Reddit.
 As with many similar chat boards and apps, it didn’t take long for free-speech to devolve into hate-speech.

 What started as an incubator of memes, 4Chan made national news when members of the hacking group Anonymous started gathering there to plan pranks.
 When 4Chan decided to ban Gamergate threads because they were being used to “post personal information and plan attacks”, users moved on to 8chan, a site with even looser moderation policies.

-While 8chan was created by Brennan and is run by Brennan, it’s financed and owned by U.S. army veteran, Jim Watkins.
+Currently, 8chan is financed and owned by U.S. army veteran, Jim Watkins.
 Watkins has been very clear when it comes to what is an is not allowed on his site, going so far as to say that he does “not have a problem with white supremacists talking on 8chan.”
 Without Watkins’ financial support, it’s unlikely the site would still exist today.